Tobiuo123/Tobiuo123/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on home
-- 🌱 I’m currently learning c programme
+- I’m currently learning c programme from25.4.11